Myzhencai/deeptracking/README.md

 ### Warnings
 This project use python3 and Gpu with cuda cause there have the cnn etc.And I just installed the pytorch from source after I installed
-Hugh Perkins's [pytorch](https://github.com/hughperkins/pytorch),I do not know if it is neccessary so I did not mention it in the details_of_project folder.
+Hugh Perkins's [pytorch](https://github.com/hughperkins/pytorch),I do not know if it is neccessary so I did not mention it in the odt files.

 ## Generating data
 ### Generating synthetic data